Hard-Media or Streaming?

-We felt it necessary to break down the two recording methods to give you a better understanding - so the next time you’re in a heated audiophile debate, you will have more ammo to hold your position.
+We at Klipsch felt it necessary to break down the two recording methods to give you a better understanding - so the next time you’re in a heated audiophile debate, you will have more ammo to hold your position.

 No matter which recording process used, analog or digital, both are created by a microphone turning air pressure (sound) into an electrical analog signal.